chrisekelley/voxel-server-test/readme.md

 ## Stream version

-The stream version of this demo uses websocket-stream and duplex-emiiter, but I ran into an \u0000 error in jsonparse when the browser was parsing the server response.
+The stream version of this demo uses websocket-stream and duplex-emiiter.

 ## Socket.io version